BeyzaBektas25/Hospital_Automation_System/README.md

 2. Open the `main.cpp` file in any C++ IDE or compiler (such as Dev-C++, Code::Blocks, Visual Studio, or VS Code).
 3. Build and run the project.

-## 📷 Preview

-You can add screenshots of the application here after running the program.